alinapill/performance-tests-scala-gatling/README.md

 **Percentiles**

-Our current requirements for response times split by percentiles, as follows:
+Requirements for response times split by percentiles are as follows:

 ```
 RESPONSE_99_PERCENTILE: 2500